cupy/cupy/docs/source/upgrade.rst

 -------------------

 Baseline API has been bumped from NumPy 1.20 and SciPy 1.6 to NumPy 1.21 and SciPy 1.7.
-CuPy v10 will follow the upstream products’ specifications of these baseline versions.
+CuPy v10 will follow the upstream products' specifications of these baseline versions.

 API Changes
 -----------

 * Device synchronize detection APIs (:func:`cupyx.allow_synchronize` and :class:`cupyx.DeviceSynchronized`), introduced as an experimental feature in CuPy v8, have been marked as deprecated because it is impossible to detect synchronizations reliably.

-* An *Internal* API :func:`cupy.cuda.compile_with_cache` has been marked as deprecated as there are better alternatives (see :class:`~cupy.RawModule` added since CuPy v7 and :class:`~cupy.RawKernel` since v5).
+* An *internal* API :func:`cupy.cuda.compile_with_cache` has been marked as deprecated as there are better alternatives (see :class:`~cupy.RawModule` added since CuPy v7 and :class:`~cupy.RawKernel` since v5).
 While it has a longstanding history, this API has never been meant to be public.
 We encourage downstream libraries and users to migrate to the aforementioned public APIs.
 See :doc:`./user_guide/kernel` for their tutorials.

 * The DLPack routine :func:`cupy.fromDlpack` is deprecated in favor of :func:`cupy.from_dlpack`, which addresses potential data race issues.